-Selorm: Dad, a lot of times we hear of many evil things done by pastors, the people who are the so called men of God.
+Selorm: Papa, a lot of times we hear of many evil things done by pastors, the so-called men of God.
 Why do they think it is alright to be worshipped while taking advantage of the poor people that follow them?

 Father: Our men of God are to be esteemed but let us not forget that they are first of all, Men and Men make mistakes.
 It’s sad but not surprising that Satan has groomed so many false preachers that the integrity of men of God is generally so badly tainted!

 Unfortunately, many preachers have painted an all too glorious picture of themselves.
 A picture that shows no dark colours or erroneous brush strokes; a picture of absolute perfection.
-Many people thus, tend to view our preachers and pastors as people who can in no way err so they are taken aback in the event when a Man of God falls.
+Many people, thus tend to view our preachers and pastors as people who can in no way err.
+So they are taken aback in the event that a Man of God falls.